-It is further noted that the proposed Glamping Tents have been appropriately setback from mapped areas of Regulated Vegetation to avoid triggering referral for Exempt Clearing Work.
+It is further noted that the proposed Pool, Bar and Food and Drink Outlet (Food Van) have been appropriately setback by 20m from mapped areas of Regulated Vegetation, in effort to avoid triggering referral for Exempt Clearing Work.

-Assessment as to whether the proposed changes trigger 'Substantially Different Development' is included in the following section of this application.
+Assessment as to whether the proposed changes trigger 'Substantially Different Development' is assessed in the following section of this application.